 Also, if you’re wondering if this is going to work in your neighborhood, I can’t guarantee it, but I’d say probably yes.
 Here are some data points on the zip code that I was in when I conducted this curb-painting experiment.
 It hasn’t changed much in the last 10 years.
 If your neighborhood is socioeconomically different than my Sacramento suburb, my best recommendation is to get out there and try regardless.
 Remember, the worst thing they can say is no!

-Luckily for you, I’ve already made the mistakes that you’ll be able to avoid by reading part two of this post: Stencil Stop’s ultimate guide to starting a curb address painting business.
+Luckily for you, I’ve already made the mistakes that you’ll be able to avoid by reading part two of this post: How To Start Your Own Curb Address Painting Business.